Keychain (software): Storage and access

 In macOS, keychain files are stored in ~/Library/Keychains/ (and subdirectories), /Library/Keychains/, and /Network/Library/Keychains/, and the Keychain Access GUI application is located in the Utilities folder in the Applications folder.
 It is free, open source software released under the terms of the APSL-2.0.
 The command line equivalent of Keychain Access is /usr/bin/security.

 The keychain database is encrypted per-table and per-row with AES-256-GCM.
-The time which each credential is decrypted, how long it will remain decrypted, and whether the encrypted credential will be synced to iCloud varies depending on the type of data stored, and is documented on the Apple support website.
+The time at which each credential is decrypted, how long it will remain decrypted, and whether the encrypted credential will be synced to iCloud varies depending on the type of data stored, and is documented on the Apple support website.

 Locking and unlocking

 The default keychain file is the login keychain, typically unlocked on login by the user's login password, although the password for this keychain can instead be different from a user's login password, adding security at the expense of some convenience.
 The Keychain Access application does not permit setting an empty password on a keychain.

 The keychain may be set to be automatically "locked" if the computer has been idle for a time, and can be locked manually from the Keychain Access application.
 When locked, the password has to be re-entered next time the keychain is accessed, to unlock it.
 Overwriting the file in ~/Library/Keychains/ with a new one (e.g. as part of a restore operation) also causes the keychain to lock and a password is required at next access.